alicerunsonfedora/package-resolved/README.md

 For this project, you will need the following tools installed:

-- Godot 3.3 or better
+- Godot 3.3 or later
+- .NET SDK 6.0 or later

 The following tools are not required to build the game, but are useful for certain variants or other source purposes:

-- Xcode 12 or better, for signing certificates
+- Xcode 12 or later, for signing certificates
 - iconutil, for creating the Mac icon file
 - Aseprite, for making the sprite files
 - clickable, for making the Ubuntu Touch variant
 - snapcraft, for making the Snapcraft variant

+### Additional Setup on Apple Silicon Macs

+At the time of writing this documentation, Apple Silicon Macs do not support the Mono framework from Homebrew.
+To ensure the project builds correctly on Apple Silicon Macs, the following changes need to be made:

+- In the **Editor Settings > Mono > Build Tools**, change the build tool to dotnet CLI.
+- Depending on the IDE you are using to write C# scripts, you may need to run additional configuration changes.

 ### Export the project